Characters: The Dark Knight Saga League Of Shadows

 Death Seeker: Bane has a profound lack of self-preservation, demonstrated in that his and Talia 's ultimate plan involves detonating a nuke while remaining on ground zero, mostly because they have succumbed to Revenge Before Reason.
 Add in the fact that Bane admits that he's pure evil, though in his opinion a necessary one, and the resulting clash with his Knight Templar philosophy seems to have led him to this path.
 Though given a moniker like his, it's not hard to believe.

-Delivery Guy Infiltration: Bane enters the Stock Exchange disguised as a deliveryman, wearing a motorcycle helmet to hide his face, which he then uses to take out the four guards at the entrance.
-In the same robbery, his henchman Petrov poses as a food delivery guy to sneak a pistol onto the trading floor.
+Delivery Guy Infiltration: To get into the Stock Exchange, Bane disguises himself as a deliveryman with a motorcycle helmet to hide his face.
+Simultaneously, his henchman Petrov disguises himself as a food delivery carrier to smuggle a pistol onto the trading floor.

 Despair Event Horizon: Implied.
 Bane describes the Pit as the place where he learned the truth about despair, and after helping Talia to escape, was left permanently crippled with pain and unable to escape himself until Ra's Al Ghul rescued him.
 It's left ambiguous as to whether or not Bane ever crossed the Despair Event Horizon, and if he did, whether or not he ever recovered.